 on the ground in Buenos Aires is another experience.

-You navigate the potholes and loose sidewalk tiles concealing muddy pools of water that splash your feet.
+Walking on loose sidewalk tiles concealing muddy pools of water that splash your feet,

 You hold your breath crossing the street in the billowing black cloud left behind by the bus.